troubledna/TCNet/README.md

 # TCNet
 Three-stage cascade network for underwater image enhancement
 # TCNet
-Our code will soon be publicly available!
+Our code will be publicly available soon!